-This one-week program is designed for high school students between the ages of 14 and 18.
+This two-week program is designed for high school students between the ages of 14 and 18.

 Have you ever thought of becoming a comedic actor or comedian?
 Or maybe you are seeking a fun way to boost your confidence and improve your public speaking skills?
 Improvisational comedy provides the foundation for both.

 Learn the fundamentals of improvisational comedy through games, social exercises, and the magic of thinking on your feet.
 Develop your comedy writing skills while being introduced to sketch writing.
 This fun and creative workshop is not just for experienced actors.
 All are welcome to join.

 This class is taught by performers who have experience teaching young adults.